joescars/WordpressDockerEnv/readme.md

       WORDPRESS_DB_PASSWORD: your_pass
 ```

-Sets up a wordpress container that links to your mysql insance along with the credentials you supply.
+Creates a wordpress container that links to your mysql insance along with the credentials you supply.
 This pulls your wordpress installation files from a local folder (optional) so you can develop locally.

 ```yml
 volumes: